Music of Turkey: Early Years of The Republic

 After the Turkish War of Independence ended in 1923, and the borders were drawn, there was a social and political revolution under the leadership of Mustafa Kemal Atatürk.
 This revolution opted to Westernize the way of living in Turkey.
-By 1929, all public and commercial communications were made in Latin alphabet, completely taking written Ottoman Turkish language out of circulation.
+By 1929, all public and commercial communications were made in the Latin alphabet, completely taking the written Ottoman Turkish language out of circulation.
 A new constitution was written, one that was modeled after the French.
 This new constitution was designed to make the new Republic of Turkey into a secular, modern, nation-state.
 Every aspect of the revolution, from major policy changes to clothing reforms, was made in accordance with the Kemalist Ideology.
 All affairs were carried out followed by a chain of military command for the purpose of reaching the level of Western civilization.
 Both religious and Turkish classical music was impacted by this top to bottom revolution.

 On November 1, 1934 Atatürk made a speech in the Grand National Assembly of Turkey.
 Alaturca music was banned on radios, public places as well as private properties.
 Here is the excerpt from the speech, concerning Turkish music, "Folks, we all know how sensitive we, the Turkish, are towards the matters of our cultural legacy….
 I am aware what kind of progress that my people want to see within fine arts delivered by the new generation of artists, and musicians.
 If you ask me, what would be most efficient and quick to tackle first within the fine arts is Turkish Music.
 The music we are made to listen to these days is far from being a point of pride for Turkish people.
 We must all know this.
 We must take our great nation's idioms, stories, experiences and compose them, but only complying to the general rules of music.
 I wish that the Ministry of Cultural Affairs take this matter seriously, and work alongside the law-makers of our country."